luxfi/LPs/LPs/lp-3641-chainvm-compatibility.md

 ## Abstract

-LP-118 provides a compatibility layer for legacy Avalanche chain-EVM chains migrating to the Lux Network.
+LP-118 provides a compatibility layer for legacy chain-EVM chains (historical Avalanche origin) migrating to the Lux Network.
 It ensures seamless transition while maintaining deterministic behavior and state consistency.

 ## Motivation

-Many existing blockchain applications are built on Avalanche's chain-EVM.
+Many existing blockchain applications were built on the upstream chain-EVM (originally Avalanche, historical prior art).
 LP-118 enables these chains to migrate to Lux without requiring application-level changes, preserving:

 1. **Existing State**: All account balances and contract storage
 2. **Transaction Format**: Compatible with existing wallets and tools